Bennotsi-MTG/Doomsday-Codex/core/basics.md

 This pile costs BBB+1UU and 4 life and results in 8 storm, which is 16 lifeloss.
 Like with Ideas Unbound, the mana cost for the draw spell (1UU) can be - and often is - paid for by a Lion's Eye Diamond in response to the first GP.
-The most important difference is that Three Wishes not actually draws but exiles the cards.
+The most important difference is that Three Wishes does not actually draw but exiles the cards.
 This means that Lion's Eye Diamond's activation cost will not affect your ability to cast the cards 'drawn' with Three Wishes.
-If you are low on life can also build -> TW, LED, LED, BW, X and directly 'draw' Burning Wish with Three Wishes, this will produce once less storm however it does let you 'hide' a card in your Doomsday stack from your opponent.
+If you are low on life, you can also build -> TW, LED, LED, BW, X and directly 'draw' Burning Wish with Three Wishes.
+This will produce one less storm however it does let you 'hide' a card in your Doomsday stack from your opponent.

 ### Double cantrip piles